dnokafor/yourfinanceworks/api/MCP/README.md

 ```

 #### `delete_bank_statement`
-Delete a bank statement and all associated transactions.
+Delete a statement and all associated transactions.

 **Parameters:**
-- `statement_id` (int): ID of the bank statement to delete
+- `statement_id` (int): ID of the statement to delete
 - `confirm_deletion` (bool, optional): Confirmation flag to prevent accidental deletion (default: false)

 **Example:**